Chinmayananda Saraswati: Study of Vedanta

 It was while working as a journalist that he travelled to Sivananda's ashram in Rishikesh for this purpose of writing an exposé of the sadhus.
 He later said, "I went not to gain knowledge, but to find out how the swamis were keeping up the bluff among the masses."

 In the summer of 1947, Balan arrived in Rishikesh, by the banks of the Ganges and made the one-mile hike to the Divine Life Society, the ashram of Swami Sivananda.
 The sages opened his eyes.
 Balan extended his stay from a week to a month, then more and more.
 At the age of 31, he went from being a sceptic to an enthusiast, finally becoming a renunciate monk.
 He began reading more about Hindu scriptures and reviewing spiritual books.
 Sivananda recognised Balan's latent talents and entrusted him to organise a Gita Committee.
 Having returned to the Divine Life Society ashram, on 25 February 1949, the holy day of Mahashivratri, Balan was initiated into sannyasa (Hindu vow of renunciation) by Sivananda, who gave him the name Swami Chinmayananda, or "bliss of pure Consciousness."

 With Sivananda's blessing, Chinmayananda sought out one of the greatest Vedantic masters of his time, Tapovan Maharaj of Uttarkashi, and devoted the next few years of his life to an intensive study of Vedanta under his tutelage.
-As his disciple, from 1949, Chinmayananda led an extremely austere lifestyle and underwent a rigorous study of the scriptures.

 Launch of spiritual movement

 In 1951, flying in the face of orthodox Hindu traditions but with the blessings of his guru, Chinmayananda decided to bring the teachings of Vedanta to the masses.
 In May of that year, he left the Himalayas with a plan to set out on an all-India tour and to visit places of worship to see how Hindu religious heritage was being handed down.
-He said of that time: “I was miserably disillusioned and disappointed about ... the stuff doled out as the best in Hinduism. ...
+He said of that time: "I was miserably disillusioned and disappointed about ... the stuff doled out as the best in Hinduism. ...
 My experiences during those five months of roaming only strengthened my conviction that I must execute ...
 Upanishad Jñāna Yajña sessions (lecture series) all over India, in all the great cities."

 Chinmayananda held his first lecture series at a Ganesha temple in the city of Pune in December 1951.
 His audiences soon swelled from a handful into thousands.
 Army officers from the Southern Command attended and the audience overflowed into the lanes near the temple.
 Everyone in the audience, man and woman, across all social strata, was asked to participate in the rituals.